 The humiliating death of Muammer Gaddafi, gunned down and apparently dragged through the streets of his home town Sirte, would seem at first sight to be a final punctuation point in the tumultuous change of power in Libya.
-Another dictator, like Saddam Hussein before him, found cowering in a bolt hole.
 Finally, Libyans can breathe easier knowing this monstrous and unpredictable figure is gone from their lives.

-But if the manner of his going is interpreted by part of the country or the region as a crude revenge – as a summary execution not a combat death, let alone the result of a proper justice process – then it could revive, even in death, Col Gaddafi’s power to divide.
+If the manner of his going is interpreted by part of the country or the region as a crude revenge – as a summary execution not a combat death, let alone the result of a proper justice process – then it could revive, even in death, Col Gaddafi’s power to divide.
 Martyrs cast long shadows.
 Continue reading »